Testing RRphylo methods overfit

 $conv.results a list including results for

 conditions.
-If a node pair is specified within conv.args
+If a node pair is specified within conv.args, the

 significant p-values for convergence between the clades.
 If a state vector